 So when do you know it is the right time to get cataract surgery?
 The best time to get cataract surgery is when your vision starts to affect your activities of daily living.
 What that means is that if you are having trouble with things like reading, driving, or watching TV, even with updated glasses, you should consider getting cataract surgery.
 Another reason to get cataract surgery, even if you are not having problems with your activities of daily living, is if you have a disease like diabetes and the optometrist or ophthalmologist has difficulty viewing the back of the eye because of the cataract.

 Cataract surgery is the most common surgery done in America and generally has a very low complication rate.
 You should ask your doctor about cataract surgery if your vision has been deteriorating and glasses do not seem to help.
-Here at San Bernardino Eye Specialists, we offer laser or femtosecond cataract surgery, standard intraocular lenses, multifocal lenses (ReSTOR, Symfony, Tecnis Multifocal) and toric lenses (Acrysof, Tecnis Toric).
+Here at San Bernardino Eye Specialists, we offer laser or femtosecond cataract surgery, standard intraocular lenses, multifocal lenses (Panoptix, ReSTOR, Symfony, Tecnis Multifocal) and toric lenses (Acrysof, Tecnis Toric).

 Medical eye care (Ophthalmology / Optometry) including: